raspberrypioneer/ExcelCommodroid/README.md

     ![folder structure](./docs/folder-structure.png)

 - D64, PRG and T64 program files are kept in `c64` and `vic20` subfolders
 - Box art images are optional, but if used must be located in the `art` subfolders and given the same name as their corresponding game with a jpg file extension, e.g. `Blue Max.d64` may have an associated image called `Blue Max.jpg`.
-RetroPie style image naming also work, e.g. `Blue Max-image.jpg`.
+RetroPie style image naming also works, e.g. `Blue Max-image.jpg`.
 Note that png image files unfortunately do not work

 ## Usage
 - Ensure all the physical connections are made between the Commodore, Arduino and PC.
 Check the Hardware Interface section for details and diagrams